LCPN-Martinos/LCPN-Martinos.github.io/README.md

 ## Publications displayed on personal page

-under `content/authors/\<your_folder\>/_index.md` add your name under the "paper_author_aliases" key as it appears on publications for it to be properly parsed and displayed.
+under `content/authors/\<your_folder\>/_index.md` add your name under the "paper_author_aliases" key as it appears on the bibtex for the publication for it to be properly parsed and displayed.
+    - for example, if your name appears as D. White in some papers but Derrick W. on other, add both under the paper_author_aliases section

 ## Add a lab member or edit their classification